d2l-ai/d2l-en/chapter_introduction/intro.md

 This last question raises the problem of *covariate shift*, (when training and test data are different).
-It's a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by his TAs.
+It is a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by his TAs.
 We'll briefly describe reinforcement learning and adversarial learning, two settings that explicitly consider interaction with an environment.